Sur Kshetra

-Sur Kshetra is a 2012 singing talent show or musical battle between teams of two neighboring countries: Pakistan and India.
+Sur Kshetra is a 2012 singing talent show or musical battle between two teams from the neighboring Pakistan and India.
 The show was hosted by Indian actress Ayesha Takia.
-The Pakistani Team was led by singer, music director, music composer, actor Atif Aslam and the Indian Team was led by music director Himesh Reshammiya.
+The Pakistani Team was led by singer, music director, music composer, and actor Atif Aslam and the Indian Team was led by music director Himesh Reshammiya.

 It has been shown on Colors TV and Sahara One in India, and Geo TV and Aag TV in Pakistan.
-The show has been produced by Saaibaba Telefilms and directed by Gajendra Singh.
+The show was produced by Saaibaba Telefilms and directed by Gajendra Singh.

 The show concluded with a finalist face-off between the two teams, in which Nabeel Shaukat Ali from Pakistan won the title.
 The show was shot in Dubai.